nirmalchandra/nirmalchandra/README.md

 ## 📈 Highlights of My Open Source Contributions

+### Key QA Expertise
+- **No-Code Integration Testing (Global Impact)**: Empowered developers and SDETs worldwide by introducing a no-code approach to writing executable integration tests using simple JSON/YAML, eliminating the need for programming knowledge and democratizing testing capabilities.

+- **Regression Testing Transformation**: Revolutionized regression testing practices by enabling the rapid creation of regression packs, reducing the time required from months to mere hours or days, driving significant productivity gains.

 ### Key Operational Expertise
 - **GitOps**: Created Git Operations and Git Flow strategies for highly collaborative environments, enabling efficient version control and seamless collaboration.